polyrabbit/my-token/README.md

   -t, --timeout int                        HTTP request timeout in seconds (default 20)

 Space-separated exchange.token pairs:
-  Specify which exchange and token pair to query, different exchanges use different forms to express tokens/trading pairs, refer to their URLs to find the format, eg. to get BitCoin price from Bitfinex and CoinMarketCap you should use query string "Bitfinex.BTCUSDT CoinMarketCap.Bitcoin"
+  Specify which exchange and token pair to query, different exchanges use different forms to express tokens/trading pairs, refer to their URLs to find the format (eg. "Bitfinex.BTCUSDT").
+Optionally you can set api_key in the third place.

 Find help/updates from here - https://github.com/polyrabbit/my-token
 ```